Flowers and candles laid as tribute to a celebrity

 Get support

 Winston’s Wish provides support for grieving children, young people (up to 25) and adults supporting them.
-Please call our Freephone Helpline on 08088 020 021 (open 8am-8pm, Monday to Friday) or email ask@winstonswish.org
+Please call our Freephone Helpline on 08088 020 021 (open 8am-8pm, Monday to Friday), use our live chat or email ask@winstonswish.org

 Coral scribble line